-Moderator: David Cross artist and Reader at University of the Arts London will introduce each speaker just by name, and will then give his overview of the discussion topic, with reference to his work within UAL and as an artist working in the public sphere.
+Moderator: David Cross artist and Reader at University of the Arts London introduced each speaker just by name, and gave his overview of the discussion topic, with reference to his work within UAL and as an artist working in the public sphere.

-Russell Martin artist, programme manager of Artquest and co-founder of Rational Rec will give an insight into the particular pressures that London-based artists are subject to with regard to how they reach / open a conversation with / get noticed by institutions they want to work within the city's dense and complex art world.
+Russell Martin artist, programme manager of Artquest and co-founder of Rational Rec gave insight into the particular pressures that London-based artists are subject to with regard to how they reach / open a conversation with / get noticed by institutions they want to work within the city's dense and complex art world.

-Anthony Schrag artist based in Edinburgh, working internationally in socially engaged practice will offer examples of the projects he has developed in response to a tricky brief, particularly those working with local government bodies.
+Anthony Schrag artist based in Edinburgh, working internationally in socially engaged practice offered examples of the projects he has developed in response to a tricky brief, particularly those working with local government bodies.

-Teresa Gleadowe curator and writer, director of The Cornwall Workshop will discuss the projects and networks she has instigated since her move to Cornwall in 2010, and how her thoughts on current artist resources available within different regions across the UK.
+Teresa Gleadowe curator and writer, director of The Cornwall Workshop discussed the projects and networks she has instigated since her move to Cornwall in 2010, and how her thoughts on current artist resources available within different regions across the UK.